 - If they committed to signing a contract and didn't

 - If they started a product trial but you haven't heard back on their progress

 It’s important to note that there will be times where you shouldn’t “just check in” — and that’s when they aren’t actual qualified prospects, or when they have clearly asked to stop communicating.

 The rule of thumb for "just checking in" emails is essentially this: If you have a good reason to reach out or new value to provide, reach out.
 If you don't, think of one.
 And if you can't think of a single legitimate reason to follow up that would be beneficial to your prospect, don't.
 Spend your time crafting more helpful emails, and your prospects (and your quota!) will thank you for it.

-Editor's note: This post was originally published in March 2016 and has been updated for comprehensiveness and accuracy.
+Editor's note: This post was originally published in March 2019 and has been updated for comprehensiveness.